-Parking must be provided on site.
+- Parking must be provided on site.
 Parking, meeting minimum requirements, must be permanent and not frequently repurposed due to other activity or operations.
-It should be positioned to benefit from natural surveillance but away from the waterside where possible.
+It should be positioned to benefit from natural surveillance but away from the waterside where possible. - Large areas of impermeable hardstanding, devoid of any soft landscaping, must be avoided to reduce the visual impact of parking and to prevent environmental issues caused by excess rainwater run-off and reflected heat.

-Consideration must be given to safe access for all around the site and for all boat users.
+• Consideration must be given to safe access for all around the site and for all boat users.